fkie-cad/Logprep/doc/source/development/processor_how_to.rst

     generator = ProcessorCodeGenerator(**processor_config)
     generator.generate()

-after code is generated you have following new folders:
+After the code is generated you have following new folders and files:

 * :code:`logprep/processor/<processor name>` with a file :code:`processor.py` and a file :code:`rule.py`
 * :code:`tests/unit/processor/<processor name>` with a file :code:`test_<processor name>.py` and a